raafay-s/Austin-Housing-Price-Prediction/README.md

 The data was preprocessed using a ColumnTransformer, which applied OneHotEncoding to categorical features (homeType and zipcode) and passed through all numeric features without modification.
 A custom train/test split was used to maintain reproducibility, and target values were log-transformed before training to account for the skewed price distribution.
 After training, predictions were transformed back to normal scale using exponential transformation.

 ## Results and Analysis:
 The model achieved an **R² score of 0.73**, meaning it explains approximately **73% of the variability** in housing prices.
-This is a strong result, especially considering that many real-world factors affecting property prices — such as renovation quality, neighborhood reputation, or unique amenities — are not captured within the available dataset.
+This is a strong result, especially considering that many real-world factors affecting property prices, such as renovation quality, neighborhood reputation, or unique amenities, are not captured within the available dataset.

 The scatter plot of actual versus predicted prices visually reflects this performance: